Spy's Demise: Reception

 In the July/August 1983 "New Products" column of Atari computer magazine ANALOG Computing, the author wrote "SPY'S DEMISE is the winner of this issue's 'Potato Chip' award.
 You can't stop playing it."

 In 1984 Softline readers named the game the eighth-worst Atari program of 1983, tied with Gwendolyn.

 Legacy

 The 1983 sequel, The Spy Strikes Back, was not written by Zeldin, but Penguin Software founder Mark Pelczarski and Robert Hardy.
 Both games, along with Penguin's Thunderbombs, were later released together as Arcade Album #1 for the Apple II, Atari 8-bit, and Commodore 64.

 In the UK, the game and the sequel were released together in a single package in 1985.
 U.S. Gold published the compilation on its "Electric Dreams" label (not to be confused with Electric Dreams Software) for the Commodore 64 and Atari 8-bit computers.
 Reviewers for Zzap!64 magazine were extremely critical of the games and awarded the release an overall score of 10%.

-A machine language type-in program for a clone of Spy's Demise was printed in Atari computer magazine ANALOG Computing as Elevator Repairman (1985).
+A clone of Spy's Demise was printed in as a type-in program in Atari 8-bit computer magazine ANALOG Computing as Elevator Repairman (1985).
 Another clone is Elevator (1986) by David Bayliss for MS-DOS.